edbiomedai/scmorph/paper/paper.md

 single-cell morphological data.
 Existing tools are commercial, do not scale to large datasets, or do not offer single-cell specific tools [@OmtaEtAl2016;
-@SerranoEtAl2024]. `scmorph` complements existing tools by providing a comprehensive set of methods for analysing single-cell morphological data, none of which require image-level averaging of features.
+@SerranoEtAl2024]. `scmorph` complements existing tools by providing a comprehensive set of methods for analysing single-cell morphological data, which do not require averaging of features.
 By integrating with the growing `scverse` of single-cell tools, `scmorph` also opens up advanced processing capabilities including access to deep learning tools [@WolfEtAl2018].

 Briefly, `scmorph` provides five modules to analyze morphological profiles:

-- Reading and writing (IO).
-To enable easy reading in of data generated with the popular CellProfiler software, `scmorph` allows reading data from `csv`, `sql`, `sqlite`, and `h5ad` files.
-Once converted, `scmorph` works with AnnData objects stored as h5ad, which track processing steps and can easily be written out [@VirshupEtAl2024].
+- Reading and writing (IO). `scmorph` allows reading data from `csv`, `sql`, `sqlite`, and `h5ad` files, including from the popular CellProfiler software [@StirlingEtAl2021].
+Once converted, `scmorph` works with AnnData objects stored as h5ad, which track processing steps and can easily be written to disk [@VirshupEtAl2024].
-- Quality control. `scmorph` can train classifiers to remove low-quality images using a subset of labeled images.
-To further reduce erronous profiles, scmorph can also perform single-cell-level quality control through unsupervised outlier detection and removal.
-Of note, the integrated batch correction does not change the scale of features, so interpretability is retained [@ColeEtAl2019].
+- Quality control. `scmorph` integrates two levels of quality control: image-level and single-cell level.
+To improve reusability of these methods, both approaches operature unsupervised.
+Image-level correction is performed with a kNN-based outlier detection method, whereas single-cell profiles that are outliers are detected via `pyod` [@LiEtAl2022].
 - Preprocessing.
-Provided functions help reduce batch effects, perform feature selection, compute PCA coordinates, and optionally aggregate data.
+Provided functions perform feature selection, compute PCA coordinates, and optionally aggregate data.
+For the first time in the field, `scmorph` integrates scone as batch correction function, which retains interpretability of features [@ColeEtAl2019].
+Additionally, the integrated feature selection methods can remove feature associated with known confounders or with high correlation structures, as is common in morphological profiling experiments [@KruskalWallis1952; @LinHan2021].
 - Plotting. `scmorph` uses scanpy for easy plotting of PCA and UMAP coordinates, either in 2D or as cumulative densities, which can be useful for identifying technical artifacts such as batch effects [@WolfEtAl2018].
+It also provides methods for plotting features over known covariates, such as plates.
-- Trajectory inference. `scmorph` integrates an interface to the trajectory inference tools `slingshot` and `condiments` through the `rpy2` translation layer [@StreetEtAl2018; @RouxdeBezieuxEtAl2024].
+- Downstream analysis.
+For experiments focused on profiling non-dynamic responses, like to a small molecule library, `scmorph` integrates functions to perform hit calling from single-cell profiles using the KS statistic of single-cells to controls in PCA space.
+For dynamic systems like differentiating cells, `scmorph` incorporates differential trajectory inference modelling via  `slingshot` and `condiments` through the `rpy2` translation layer [@StreetEtAl2018; @RouxdeBezieuxEtAl2024].

-![Overview of `scmorph` functionality. `scmorph` processes profiles generated with software such as CellProfiler to reduce batch effects, clean images, cells and features, and perform downstream analyses such as trajectory inference and hit calling.
+![Overview of `scmorph` functionality. `scmorph` processes profiles generated with software such as CellProfiler to facilitate downstream analysis by performing batch correction, image- and single-cell QC, feature selection, hit calling and trajectory inference.
 All methods are built with single-cell analysis in mind and do not require subsampling.](scmorph_overview.png)

-In contrast to the commonly used `pycytominer` package [@SerranoEtAl2024] and the new `SPACe` software [@StossiEtAl2024], `scmorph` offers (i) batch correction techniques compatible with single-cell profiles, (ii) enhanced feature selection with an adapted Chatterjee correlation coefficient or Kruskal-Wallis test [@LinHan2021; @KruskalWallis1952], (iii) lineage trajectory inference [@StreetEtAl2018; @BezieuxEtAl2021], and (iv) the option to analyse multi-nucleated profiles.
+In contrast to the commonly used `pycytominer` package [@SerranoEtAl2024] and `SPACe`[@StossiEtAl2024], `scmorph` offers (i) interpretable batch correction techniques compatible with single-cell profiles, (ii) enhanced feature selection with an adapted Chatterjee correlation coefficient or Kruskal-Wallis test [@LinHan2021; @KruskalWallis1952], (iii) lineage trajectory inference [@StreetEtAl2018; @BezieuxEtAl2021], and (iv) the option to analyse multi-nucleated cells.
 Compared to `pycytominer`, `scmorph` also performs single-cell based hit calling.
-And unlike `SPACe`, `scmorph` is agnostic to the segmentation and feature extraction methods used and therefore compatible with CellProfiler. `scmorph` also benefits from improvements of `AnnData` and `scanpy`, which `scmorph` is based on, which, going forward, will enable out-of-core computation crucial to big data analysis [@VirshupEtAl2024;
+And unlike `SPACe`, `scmorph` is agnostic to the segmentation and feature extraction methods used upstream and therefore compatible with CellProfiler. `scmorph` also benefits from improvements of `AnnData` and `scanpy`, which `scmorph` is based on, which, going forward, will enable out-of-core computation crucial to big data analysis [@VirshupEtAl2024;
 @WolfEtAl2018].

 Already, `scmorph` has been used to quality control morphological profiling